ordina-jworks/ordina-jworks.github.io/_posts/2018-08-06-Kickstarter-Trajectory-2018-Summer.md

 ### Microservices

 ### Clean Code
 During this course of clean code we learned the best practices of how to write clean code.
-This improves the readability and performance of our applications which is of great importance for Ordina.
+This improves the readability and performance of our applications which is of great importance to Ordina.

 ## Frontend
 Front-end courses included html/css/javascript, buildtools, typescript and Angular.